OHDSI/Perseus/.github/ISSUE_TEMPLATE/feature-proposal.md

 - [ ] Describe a strategy for acceptance testing of the proposal.
 - [ ] Is the proposal supported by the current (non-functional) design?
       If not, also draft a design proposal for review.
-List the relevant design proposals and how they are related to this release proposal.
+List the relevant design proposals and how they are related to this feature proposal.
 - [ ] Draft the development tasks that would be required to implement the proposal.
       Estimate the level of effort for each task in person days.
 No task should take more than 5 person days.